Introduction to our Casks

 Our casks derive from some familiar concepts to whisky lovers but also a lot of new ideas.

-We’re using some of the most imaginative distilling ideas from every industry that we have learned from and we combine this the best ingredients that the world has to offer.
+We’re using some of the most imaginative distilling ideas from every industry, and we combine this with the best ingredients that the world has to offer.

 We’re using longer (and slightly cooler) mashing times than traditional scotch.
-We are pioneering a much slower and cooler fermentation that is between 40% and 60% longer in time than traditional whisky approaches to create a wash that we believe will compare to traditional whisky wash in the same way that craft beer compares to lager.
-We are of the opinion that this will carry forward a much fuller malt flavour into our new make spirit.
+We are pioneering a much slower and cooler fermentation that is between 40% and 60% longer in time than traditional whisky approaches; this will create a wash that we believe will compare to traditional whisky wash in the same way that craft beer compares to lager.
+We believe that this will carry forward a much fuller malt flavour into our new make spirit.

 HOW WE DISTILL